xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

    alternatively be named `vkGetDeviceProcAddr`.

 All layers contained within a library must support `vk_layer.h`.
-They do not need to implement commands that they do not intercept.
-They are recommended not to export any commands.
+They do not need to implement functions that they do not intercept.
+They are recommended not to export any functions.

 <br/>